l0ss/Grouper/README.md

 Grouper is a slightly wobbly PowerShell module designed for pentesters and redteamers (although probably also useful for sysadmins) which sifts through the (usually very noisy) XML output from the Get-GPOReport cmdlet and identifies all the settings defined in Group Policy Objects (GPOs) that might prove useful to someone trying to do something fun/evil.

 Examples of the kinds of stuff it finds in GPOs:
+* GPOs which grant modify permissions on the GPO itself to non-default users.
 * Startup and shutdown scripts
     * arguments and script themselves often include creds.
     * scripts are often stored with permissions that allow you to modify them.